projectriff/projectriff.io/docs/v0.6/getting-started/kind.md

 [kapp](https://get-kapp.io/) is a simple deployment tool for Kubernetes.
 The riff runtime and its dependencies are provided as standard Kubernetes yaml files, that can be installed with kapp.

-You install kapp using Homebrew:
+You install kapp using Homebrew on MacOS:

 ```sh
 brew tap k14s/tap